Nifemiasaolu/social_media_microservices/README.md

 # Social media microservices

-A monorepo application of social media microservices, breaking the application into different main services. <br>
+A monorepo application of social media microservices, breaking the application into different main sections. <br>
 Entry point is via the api-gateway, using the proxy service...